David Alward: Political career

 He was elected to the Legislative Assembly of New Brunswick, as a Progressive Conservative for the riding of Woodstock, in the 1999 election and re-elected in 2003.
-Following the 2003 election, he joined the cabinet as Minister of Agriculture, Fisheries and Aquaculture.
+Following the 2003 election, he joined the cabinet of Premier Bernard Lord as Minister of Agriculture, Fisheries and Aquaculture.

 On June 19, 2008, Alward became the first candidate in the 2008 Progressive Conservative leadership race.
 On October 18, 2008, he was elected leader of the party at the Progressive Conservative Party of New Brunswick leadership convention in Fredericton.
 Alward beat his only opponent, Robert MacLeod, by a margin of 2,269 votes to 1,760.

 Premier of New Brunswick

 On September 27, 2010, Alward's Progressive Conservatives won 42 of 55 seats to form a majority government.
 He was sworn in as the premier on October 12, 2010.
 On May 13, 2011, his government passed the Ownership of Minerals Act.

 On December 3, 2012, he and Local Government Minister Bruce Fitch announced a cut in property taxes for businesses, farms, rental properties and cottages.

 On March 12, 2014, he and Natural Resources Minister Paul Robichaud unveiled a new forest management plan, entitled "Putting our Resources to Work: A Strategy for Crown Lands Forest Management".
 This plan increased the annual allowable cut by 20%, and was endorsed by mill owner Jim Irving.

 Alward was defeated in the 2014 New Brunswick general election and announced his resignation as party leader on September 23, 2014.
 He resigned from the legislature on May 22, 2015, after accepting a federal appointment as Canada's Consul General in Boston, and renounced U.S. citizenship to take up the position.